Technigo/project-react-native-app/README.md

 ## Requirements 🧪

-- Your app should have the functionality that uses the sensors of a mobile phone. (camera, gyro, accelerometer, etc.)
+- Your app should have one functionality that uses the sensors of a mobile phone. (camera, gyro, accelerometer, etc.)
 - You should use Styled Components.
 - Code follows Technigo’s code guidelines.
 - Contribute by helping others with this project on Stack Overflow.